SofaPirate/Plaquette/docs/getting_started.rst

       myWave >> myLed;
     }

+Upload the sketch and you should see the LED blinking as before, with the difference that the blinking speed will now change from blinking very fast (in fact, infinitely fast, with a period of zero seconds!) to very slow (period of 20 seconds).

 You can take advantage of the ``>>`` operator to change a unit's parameter with a more expressive syntax:

 .. code:: cpp